-Any person having firsthand knowledge of an individual’s achievement and/or service which meets the above criteria, can recommend that individual for this award.
-Recommendations, in memorandum format (AGCRA Awards Submission Template), will be forwarded by email (preferred method) to email@example.com or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, P.O.
-Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but not later than 30 days prior to the requested presentation date.
+Any person having firsthand knowledge of an individual’s achievement and/or service which meets the above criteria can recommend that individual for this award.
+Recommendations, in memorandum format (AGCRA Awards Submission Template), will be forwarded by email (preferred method) to firstname.lastname@example.org or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, P.O.
+Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but no later than 30 days prior to the requested presentation date.

-Memorandum must contain contributions to the Army and AGCRA, as well as desired presentation date.
-Recommendation must be endorsed by the local AGCRA Chapter President or senior Adjutant General Officer.
+The memorandum must contain contributions to the Army and AGCRA, as well as the desired presentation date.
+The recommendation must be endorsed by the local AGCRA Chapter President or senior Adjutant General Officer.
 If no Adjutant General Officer is available, a senior Human Resources professional will endorse the recommendation.

 Once the award has been voted by the National Executive Council and approved, payment may be made by the awards link (preferred method, given to the payor, by the AGCRA National Executive Council VP, Awards) credit card, or debit card.
 Exceptions for payment method are on a case by case basis.
 Credit card transactions can only be processed by the AGCRA VP for Awards.

 The National Executive Council will review award recommendations and base their vote on the merits of the achievement(s) and service.
-For approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.
+For the approval of the recommendation, a simple majority of the members of the National Executive Council present and voting is required.